Stoll Keenon Ogden PLLC | Advertising Material

 For her many accomplishments, Amelia has earned a Martindale-Hubbell Distinguished℠ Peer-Review Rating and a Kentucky SuperLawyers® Rising Star designation, and she was named Outstanding Young Lawyer by the Fayette County Bar Association, among other distinctions.

 Bankruptcy & Financial Restructuring: Amelia offers skilled guidance in insolvency situations.
-She counsels clients in reorganizations, liquidations, and out-of-court workouts, including debtors and creditors in chapter 7, 11, 12, and 13 bankruptcy cases.
-Her clients have included banks, credit unions, and other lenders, physicians, marinas, hemp companies, trucking companies, manufacturers, coal operators, cattle stockyards, commercial landlords, a gas jobber and convenience store operator, a clothing retailer, and a specialty shipping company.
+She counsels clients in reorganizations, liquidations, and out-of-court workouts, including debtors and creditors in Chapter 7, 11, 12, and 13 bankruptcy cases.
+Her clients have included banks, credit unions, other lenders, physicians, marinas, hemp companies, trucking companies, manufacturers, coal operators, cattle stockyards, commercial landlords, a gas jobber and convenience store operator, a clothing retailer, and a specialty shipping company.

 Business Litigation: Amelia advises clients regarding complex civil disputes and has represented parties in bankruptcy-related adversary proceedings and state and federal court litigation.
-Although she is prepared to litigate matters to conclusion where doing so is advisable, Amelia understands that each client and matter involve unique considerations that could make employing alternative dispute resolution strategies more appropriate than continuing litigation, and she uses her training as a mediator to achieve negotiated resolutions.
+Although she is prepared to litigate matters to a conclusion where doing so is advisable, Amelia understands that each client and matter involves unique considerations that could make employing alternative dispute resolution strategies more appropriate than continuing litigation, and she uses her training as a mediator to achieve negotiated resolutions.
 She works with a team of trial attorneys at SKO that have earned the Firm recognition by Benchmark Litigation as a leading litigation firm in Kentucky.

 Business Services: Utilizing her background in accounting and financial restructuring, Amelia assists business clients with addressing operational concerns.
 She reviews commercial contracts and leases, analyzes opportunities for clients to strengthen their positions, and negotiates resolutions when contractual disputes arise.
 She also offers insight regarding board governance and best practices, effective internal and external corporate messaging, and non-profit administration.